 Some ideas they bring to you won’t be great.
 Discuss the suggestions with them, and if you say “No”, explain your reasons clearly and directly.

 3. Encourage Your Team to Be More Proactive by Aligning Your Stakeholders

 Most teams don’t work in isolation.
-Usually, teams need to interact with other teams to get their jobs done.
-As such, you can’t expect to improve what happens in your team without engaging with people outside your team.
+Almost all teams need to interact with other teams to get their jobs done.
+As such, you can’t expect to improve what happens in your team without engaging with other people.